neizod/extmath/test.rst

 >>> prime[:12]
 [2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, 37]

-Note: slicing technique will not work in Python 2.

 Take some values with ``prime.under``, this is same to ``itertools.takewhile``.

 >>> list(prime.under(53))